sbyrnes321/audio-respiratory-droplets/README.md

 ## What's the status?
 How can I help?

 Well, at the end of the day, (1) we need working software, and (2) we need the people in charge of contact-tracing systems to decide to use it.
 Anything that helps on either of those, directly or indirectly, would be great.
 This includes making the software, figuring out methods of validating it, resolving uncertainties (e.g. about battery-life consequences), quantifying how much benefit this would provide, outreach / PR, and so on.
+(I personally am lightly involved in the [PACT contact tracing initiative](https://pact.mit.edu/), but I am many layers removed from the ultimate decision-makers at Apple and Google.)

+So please help make this happen!
+You can submit a pull request / issue here, or email me at steven.byrnes@gmail.com